 These six words characterized some of our family’s first homeschooling days over a decade ago.

 They’ve also characterized the past week for many around the globe as we track the news on the coronavirus COVID-19–with the astounding result that millions now find themselves home with their children.

 Would you rather listen to this post?

-Whether you end up homeschooling for a week, a month, or a semester–here’s what I would love for you to know to make your journey easier:
+Whether you end up homeschooling during coronavirus for a week, a month, a semester, or more–here’s what I would love for you to know to make your journey easier:

 1. You are not going to screw up your child’s education.